 There is a supplement of $290.00 for riders weighing over 90kg so you can be provided with a second horse.

-SINGLE SUPPLEMENT It is not possible to guarantee single accommodation on the ride so you must be prepared to share.
-It is possible to request a single room in the hotels in Bariloche & Puerto Varas (2 nights total) at an extra $122.22.
+SINGLE SUPPLEMENT It is not possible to guarantee single accommodation during the trail, so you must be prepared to share.
+It is possible to request a single room at the hotels in Bariloche & Puerto Varas (2 nights total) at an extra $122.22.